johansan/better-paste/README.md

 ### 3.2 Images

-- **Web images**: what happens when a paste links to a picture on the web, as a bare image URL or inside copied web content. **Link with preview**, the default, pastes an embed that shows the picture straight from the web. **Download with preview** saves a copy into your vault, wherever your attachment settings point, named after the source file, so no more `image.png`. **Do nothing** leaves the paste alone.
-Safari's "Copy image" puts the real picture on the clipboard, so that paste is saved into your vault in both **Link with preview** and **Download with preview**.
+- **Web images**: what happens when a paste links to a picture on the web, as a bare image URL or inside copied web content. **Link with preview**, the default, pastes an embed that shows the picture straight from the web. **Download with preview** saves a copy into your vault, wherever your attachment settings point, named after the source file, so no more `image.png`. **Do nothing** leaves image pastes to Obsidian.
+An image copied in the browser carries the actual picture on the clipboard, so it is saved into your vault in both **Link with preview** and **Download with preview** (see example 2.2).
 - **File names**: add your own format, like `{{name}}-YYYY-MM-DD`.
 You can also use `{{noteName}}` for the note name, `{{property:xyz}}` for any frontmatter property, and `{{counter}}` or `{{counter:2}}` for a number that counts up.
 A screenshot has no source name, so it gets `Pasted image` plus a timestamp, the same name Obsidian gives it.
 With `attachName: demo` in a note and the format `{{property:attachName}}-{{counter}}`, pasted screenshots become `demo-1.png`, `demo-2.png`, `demo-3.png`.
 The format applies to every image Better Paste saves, screenshots included.
 - **Size and style**: give every saved image a width, a class, or both, so a paste comes out as `![[photo.jpg#invert|400]]`.
 Define your own comma-separated lists like `200, 400, 600` and `invert, invertW`, then apply one value everywhere or pick **Ask on every paste** to choose in a small dialog each time (Enter applies, and your last pick is preselected).
 Classes like `#invert` are defined by themes and CSS snippets, for example to invert an image in dark mode.
 The **Image width property** (default `image-width`) sets a per-note width, see [section 4](#4-per-note-control).